 Dogs are allowed on the beach but must be on a leash at all times.

 Because of its location near the tip of the Monterey Peninsula, Asilomar Beach is often foggy.
-On busy days, it's often hard to find a place to park.

 How to Get to Asilomar Beach